hanka5-svg/ramorga-architecture/11_adr/ADR‑001_MC‑07_CognitiveArchitecture.md

 - MC‑08‑R must align with MC‑07’s modes and boundaries.
 - MC‑09 must treat MC‑07 as the superior helix.
 - All protocols must respect the exclusivity of Loop RAMORGI.

+---

+## Homeostatic Impact

+### O₁ — Signals
+(what signals this ADR affects or protects)

+### O₂ — Field
+(how it modifies or stabilizes the relational field)

+### O₃ — Structure
+(what structural constraints or invariants it introduces)

+### O₄ — Behavior
+(what runtime behavior it enforces or forbids)

+---

+## Invariant Preservation
+- Relational invariants:
+- Semantic invariants:
+- Safety invariants:
+- EGD relevance:

+---

+## Boundary Conditions
+- Allowed:
+- Forbidden:
+- Escalation path:
+- Recovery path:

+---

+## Continuity Guarantees
+- No discontinuities in O₁–O₄
+- No semantic drift
+- No false O₄
+- No topicification